Psychiatric-mental health nurse practitioner

 In the United States, a psychiatric-mental health nurse practitioner (PMHNP) is an advanced practice registered nurse trained to provide a wide range of mental health services to patients and families in a variety of settings.
-PMHNPs diagnose, conduct therapy, and prescribe medications for patients who have psychiatric disorders, medical organic brain disorders or substance abuse problems.
+PMHNP's diagnose, conduct therapy, and prescribe medications for patients who have psychiatric disorders, medical organic brain disorders or substance abuse problems.
 They are licensed to provide emergency psychiatric services, psychosocial and physical assessments of their patients, treatment plans, and manage patient care.
 They may also serve as consultants or as educators for families and staff.
 The PMHNP has a focus on psychiatric diagnosis, including the differential diagnosis of medical disorders with psychiatric symptoms, and on medication treatment for psychiatric disorders.

 A PMHNP is trained to practice autonomously.
 In 27 US states, nurse practitioners (NPs) already diagnose and treat without the supervision of a psychiatrist.
 This is in contrast to 2008, when nurse practitioners could autonomously diagnose and treat in 23 states, and could only prescribe in 12 states.
 In other states, PMHNPs have reduced or restricted practice, requiring a collaborative agreement with a physician expert, a standard scope of practice signed by a physician, or other limits on practice or prescribing.
 In these states, they still practice independently to diagnose disorders, provide therapy and prescribe medications.
 Titles vary by state, but usually NP, CRNP, APRN, or ARNP are commonly used.